integrityapplications/pinz/README.md

     npm start
   ```

-5. Test installation by running resources/post.sh.
-An array of matching observable documents will be output if everything is working properly.
+5. Test installation by running some of the exmaple http commands in resources/curl_examples.

 6. Use the web client: